Workers have ‘nowhere to hide’ as unemployment permeates the economy.

 In Montana, there are 404 coronavirus cases with seven deaths so far, according to a New York Times analysis.

-Mr. Bullock said Montana has received 78,000 N95 masks from the federal government, while the state needs 550,000.
 The Federal Emergency Management Agency is working with 11 different manufacturers to purchase protective gear for medical workers, and it is suggesting workers wash and reuse their gear.

 Massachusetts is opting for an old-school, labor-intensive method: people.
 Lots of them.